 Physical harassment in the workplace can vary in degrees.
-Mooney said these can include simple unwanted gestures like touching an employee's clothing, hair, face or skin; or they can be more severe gestures like physical assault, threats of violence and damage to personal property.
+Mooney said these can include simple unwanted gestures like touching an employee's clothing, hair, face, or skin, or more severe gestures like physical assault, threats of violence, and damage to personal property.

-Because of the variation in degrees of physical harassment, it can sometimes be hard to identify.
-Chancey explained that some physical harassment might be downplayed as a joke if there is no physical harm done.
+Because of the variation in degrees of physical harassment, it can be hard to identify.
+Chancey said that some physical harassment might be downplayed as a joke if there is no physical harm done.

-"If an employee routinely shoves, blocks and kicks a co-worker, but the victim has never been hurt from the shoves and kicks, this might not be seen as harassment, especially if it is done by a supervisor or an otherwise high-performing worker," said Chancey.
+"If an employee routinely shoves, blocks and kicks a co-worker, but the victim has never been hurt from the shoves and kicks, this might not be seen as harassment, especially if it is done by a supervisor or an otherwise high-performing worker," he said.

-Even if there is no severe physical harm done, it can still be considered physical harassment.
+Even if there is no severe physical harm, it can still be considered physical harassment.
 If a situation becomes violent, employees should call 911 immediately and avoid intervening in the situation.

-Sexual harassment is a serious offense and is more common than you might think.
-According to a recent ZipRecruiter survey, 40 percent of female respondents and 14 percent of male respondents have experienced sexual harassment in the workplace.
-It is a prevalent crime and is not exclusive to just women.
-A person of any gender can be the perpetrator or the victim of sexual harassment.
+Sexual harassment is a serious offense and more common than you might think.
+According to a ZipRecruiter survey, 40% of female respondents and 14% of male respondents have experienced sexual harassment in the workplace.
+It's a prevalent crime that is not exclusive to women.
+A person of any gender can be the perpetrator or victim of sexual harassment.

 "Sexual harassment in the workplace is seldom egregious," Chancey said.
 "Most of the time, it is masked in mild banter, inoffensive comments that are accompanied by sexual gestures or tones, or awkward but seemingly innocuous statements that portray people of a certain gender (usually women) in a negative light."

 This creates a gray area that makes it easy for perpetrators to get away with their conduct.
-Mooney said that many victims do not want to draw attention, so they keep it to themselves thinking it will get better.
+Mooney said that many victims do not want to draw attention, so they keep it to themselves, thinking it will get better.
 Some victims are extremely concerned about retaliation, including job loss, should they report the harassment.
-However, if someone is creating a hostile working environment and making you feel uncomfortable, a complaint should be reported.
+However, if someone is creating a hostile working environment and making you feel uncomfortable, you should file a complaint.

 Human resource departments are intended to help employees, especially those in serious situations where they feel uncomfortable or in danger.
-A lack of physical evidence should not deter a victim from filing a complaint, and, in fact, most grievances or complaints lack physical evidence.
+A lack of physical evidence should not deter a victim from filing a complaint.
+In fact, most grievances and complaints lack physical evidence.

 Mooney said that reporting workplace harassment is important, because there may be other victims who have reported similar offenses by the same perpetrator, and the employer could be waiting for more evidence to take appropriate action.

 While many organizations have formal policies on reporting workplace harassment, others may not.
-Chancey encourages employees to take the following steps when faced with these non-violent situations:
+Chancey encourages employees to take the following steps in these nonviolent situations:

 - Try to resolve the issue with the harasser in a calm manner.
-Ask him or her, preferably in a private setting, to stop directing this behavior at you.
+Ask them, preferably in a private setting, to stop directing this behavior at you.
 However, if the abuse is physical, do not approach your harasser.

-- Consider escalating the issue to your immediate manager, unless, of course, your manager is the perpetrator.
-Bring the issue to the attention of HR if your attempts at resolving it with the harasser fail.
+- Consider escalating the issue to your immediate manager – unless, of course, your manager is the perpetrator.
+Bring the issue to the attention of HR if your attempts to resolve it with the harasser fail.
 If you can, provide evidence such as screenshots, texts, messages and eyewitness accounts.

-- If you feel that your managers, HR and company management did not deal with your case satisfactorily, get in touch with the EEOC, and they can investigate the incident impartially.
-Some larger municipalities or metro areas, like New York City, have their own laws and agencies regulating workplace conduct, in which case a victim may make a claim through that municipality.
+- If you feel that your managers, HR and company management did not deal with your case satisfactorily, get in touch with the EEOC, which can investigate the incident impartially.
+Some large municipalities and metro areas, like New York City, have their own laws and agencies regulating workplace conduct, in which case a victim may make a claim through that municipality.

-When dealing with workplace harassment, there are a few behaviors to avoid, according to Chancey.
+When dealing with workplace harassment, you should avoid a few certain behaviors, according to Chancey.
 Most importantly, avoid retaliating, since retaliation can escalate the issue.